-The rise of quantum computing and growing privacy concerns in digital communication demand solutions that ensure security, anonymity, and future-proofing.
-Zixt addresses these challenges by integrating a lightweight blockchain with post-quantum cryptography, privacy-preserving techniques, and secure key exchange mechanisms.
+The rise of quantum computing, growing privacy concerns, and the need for robust distributed systems demand solutions that ensure security, anonymity, and fault tolerance.
+Zixt addresses these challenges by integrating a lightweight blockchain with post-quantum cryptography, privacy-preserving techniques, secure key exchange, and Byzantine fault-tolerant consensus.